-The early years of the dictatorship - from the Civil War up to the early 1950s - represented a dramatic rupture with the economic policies prevalent in Spain from the mid-19th century.
+The early years of the dictatorship -from the Civil War up to the early 1950srepresented a dramatic rupture with the economic policies prevalent in Spain from the mid-19th century.
 Effective possession of legislative and judicial powers gave Franco's dictatorship the ability to alter economic and political rights discretionally.
 The dictatorship did not reassure economic agents of the New State's commitment to private property and the free market.
 Quite the contrary, the new authorities shared a strong anti-market attitude and their economic policy often threatened private initiative and investment (Fraile Balbín 1998).
 Severe market controls aimed at economic autarchy were implemented (Barciela 2002).
-The new state-owned enterprises began by controlling "strategic" industries seeking technical solutions to maximise the amount of production, bypassing the opportunity cost of their decisions (Martín Aceña and Comín 1991).
-Labour relations were subordinated to the "national interest" and employers and workers incorporated into a single "vertical" union in an attempt to harmonise diverging social and economic interests (González 1979).
-This economic policy provided, in turn, an advantageous position to those small groups and coalitions which, in exchange for support to the dictatorship, would derive rents from the public example, Italy grew at 4.9 per cent and Germany at 6.5 per cent.
+The

+6 Spain and Western Europe grew at 4.4 and 3.9 percent yearly during the period 1952-58.
+However, countries that experienced a reconstruction process grew at much faster pace.
+For example, Italy grew at 4.9 percent and Germany at 6.5 percent.
 Growth rates computed from Prados de la Escosura (2003) for Spain and Maddison (2009) for the rest of countries.
-Western Europe is a population-weighted average of Austria, Belgium, Denmark, Finland, France, Germany, Italy, the Netherlands, Norway, Sweden, Switzerland and the United Kingdom.
+Western Europe is a population weighted average of Austria, Belgium, Denmark, Finland, France, Germany, Italy, Netherlands, Norway, Sweden, Switzerland, and United Kingdom.